2022 Maryland House of Delegates election: District 25

 The new 25th district consists of Forestville, Westphalia, and Kettering.
-Two-term Democratic incumbent Darryl Barnes and first-term incumbent Nick Charles, who won re-election in 2018 with 34.8 and 31.5 percent of the vote respectively, and incumbent Karen Toles, who was appointed to the seat on January 12, 2022, after Dereck E. Davis was elected Treasurer of Maryland, are all running for re-election unopposed.
+Two-term Democratic incumbent Darryl Barnes and first-term incumbent Nick Charles, who won re-election in 2018 with 34.8 and 31.5 percent of the vote respectively, and incumbent Karen Toles, who was appointed to the seat on January 12, 2022, after Dereck E. Davis was elected Treasurer of Maryland, were all running for re-election unopposed.

 District 26

 The new 26th district consists of Friendly, Oxon Hill, and Fort Washington.
-First-term Democratic incumbent Veronica L. Turner and four-term incumbent Kris Valderrama, who were elected in 2018 with 35.1 and 32.0 percent of the vote, are running for re-election, while four-term incumbent Jay Walker announced on March 2, 2022, that he would not seek re-election to a fifth term in 2022.
+First-term Democratic incumbent Veronica L. Turner and four-term incumbent Kris Valderrama, who were elected in 2018 with 35.1 and 32.0 percent of the vote, were running for re-election, while four-term incumbent Jay Walker announced on March 2, 2022, that he would not seek re-election to a fifth term in 2022.

 District 27A

 The new District 27A encompasses part of north Charles and south Prince George's counties, including Waldorf, Bryantown, and Danville.
-First-term Democratic incumbent Susie Proctor, who was elected to a full term in 2018 with 98.2 percent of the vote, is running for a second term.
+First-term Democratic incumbent Susie Proctor, who was elected to a full term in 2018 with 98.2 percent of the vote, was running for a second term.

 District 27B

 The new District 27B encompasses parts of south Prince George's and north Calvert counties, including Chesapeake Beach and Baden.
-Democratic incumbent Rachel Jones, who was appointed to the seat on February 17, 2021, after Michael Jackson was appointed to the Maryland Senate in district 27, is running for a full term.
+Democratic incumbent Rachel Jones, who was appointed to the seat on February 17, 2021, after Michael Jackson was appointed to the Maryland Senate in District 27, was running for a full term.

 District 27C

 The new District 27C encompasses most of Calvert County, excluding its northernmost and southernmost points.
-Three-term Republican incumbent Mark N. Fisher, who was re-elected in 2018 with 55.8 percent of the vote, is running for a fourth term.
+Three-term Republican incumbent Mark N. Fisher, who was re-elected in 2018 with 55.8 percent of the vote, was running for a fourth term.

 District 28

 The new 28th district encompasses most of Charles County.
-First-term Democratic incumbent Debra Davis, two-term incumbent Edith J. Patterson, and third-term incumbent C. T. Wilson, who were all elected in 2018 with 23.8, 23.2, and 22.8 percent of the vote respectively, are all running for re-election.
+First-term Democratic incumbent Debra Davis, two-term incumbent Edith J. Patterson, and third-term incumbent C. T. Wilson, who were all elected in 2018 with 23.8, 23.2, and 22.8 percent of the vote respectively, were all running for re-election.

 District 29A

 The new District 29A encompasses north St. Mary's County, including Charlotte Hall and Leonardtown.
-Two-term Republican incumbent Matthew Morgan, who was re-elected in 2018 with 69.0 percent of the vote, is running for a third term unopposed.
+Two-term Republican incumbent Matthew Morgan, who was re-elected in 2018 with 69.0 percent of the vote, was running for a third term unopposed.

 District 29B

 The new District 29B encompasses south St. Mary's County, including California, Scotland, and Lexington Park.
-First-term Democratic incumbent Brian M. Crosby, who was elected in 2018 with 53.4 percent of the vote, is running for a second term.
+First-term Democratic incumbent Brian M. Crosby, who was elected in 2018 with 53.4 percent of the vote, was running for a second term.